 The CID drawing illustrates the key interfaces between the package and the thermal/mechanical solution for the processor.
-Should there be any conflict, this drawing is superseded by the drawing in the processor datasheet.
+The drawing is superseded with the drawing in the processor datasheet, should there be any conflicts.

 Figure 2-1.Critical Interface Dimensions (Sheet 1 of 2)